 The Never-Ending handshake

-So, you answered some questions in right way that doesn’t mean you’ll get the job.
+So, you answered some questions in the right way that doesn’t mean you’ll get the job.
 Never ever do a long handshake while ending your interview.
 Just keep it short with one or two handshakes.
 Interviewers find never-ending handshakes very irritating body language mistake which shows over-confidence of the job seeker.